Jump to top menu Jump to main menu Jump to content

 Methods / applications

 Erasmus MC has been investing in imaging expertise and systems for quite some time and has built unique expertise in a number of areas.
-Various technologies (i.e. equipment as well as expertise) are put together in one new facility: Applied Molecular Imaging Erasmus.
+Various technologies (i.e. equipment as well as expertise) are put together in one new facility: Applied Molecular Imaging Erasmus MC.
 Combinations of imaging modalities can be applied to a single research question, or one experimental animal.
 From experience we know that a physical grouping of complementary techniques and expertise is a must to reach successful synergy.
 The new central imaging facility is largely housed in the new research unit in the Erasmus MC Experimental Animal Centre (EDC).

 The research in the departments of Erasmus MC covers a wide range of topics; cancer research, microbiology/immunology, developmental biology and pharmacology.